Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques

 \section{Introduction}

-Modern personal electronic devices such as mobile phones, wearable devices, and home assistants can collectively generate and store vast amounts of user data.
-Such data are crucial for training and improving state-of-the-art machine learning models for tasks ranging from natural language processing to computer vision.
-Traditionally, the training process was performed by first collecting all the data into a datacenter~\citep{dean2012large}, raising serious concerns about the user's privacy, and bringing a considerable burden on the storage capability of server suppliers.
+Modern personal electronic devices, such as mobile phones, wearable devices, and home assistants, can collectively generate and store vast amounts of user data.
+This data is essential for training and improving state-of-the-art machine learning models for tasks ranging from natural language processing to computer vision.
+Traditionally, the training process was performed by first collecting all the data into a data center~\citep{dean2012large}, raising serious concerns about user privacy and placing a considerable burden on the storage capabilities of server suppliers.
 To address these issues, a novel paradigm -- Federated Learning (FL)~\citep{mcmahan2017communication, kairouz2019advances} -- has been proposed.
-Informally, the main idea of FL is to train a model locally on an individual's device, instead of revealing their data, while communicating the model updates using private and secure protocols.
+Informally, the main idea of FL is to train a model locally on an individual's device, rather than revealing their data, while communicating the model updates using private and secure protocols.

-While the original goal of FL was to search for a single model to be deployed on each device, such a goal has been questioned recently.
-As the distribution of user data can vary greatly across the devices, a single model might not serve all the devices simultaneously~\citep{hard2018federated}.
-Thus, data heterogeneity becomes the main challenge in the search for efficient federated learning models.
-Recently, a range of personalized FL approaches has been proposed to deal with data heterogeneity~\citep{kulkarni2020survey}, where different local models are used to fit user-specific data, but also capture the common knowledge distilled from data of other devices.
+While the original goal of FL was to search for a single model to be deployed on each device, this objective has been recently questioned.
+As the distribution of user data can vary greatly across devices, a single model might not serve all devices simultaneously~\citep{hard2018federated}.
+Consequently, data heterogeneity has become the main challenge in the search for efficient federated learning models.
+Recently, a range of personalized FL approaches has been proposed to address data heterogeneity~\citep{kulkarni2020survey}, wherein different local models are used to fit user-specific data while also capturing the common knowledge distilled from data of other devices.